MakeSchool/institutional-plan/mission-vision-objectives/mission-and-objectives.md

 - 30% of new hires and new board members to be underrepresented people of color, 50% to be women and non-binary

 ### Growth beyond 2020
 We don't have a concrete student growth target beyond Fall 2020.
+As a young and growing organization, we feel it's important to stay responsive to new information, constraints, and feedback.
 We will evaluate our financial and operational constraints during our annual planning period this summer to establish a targets for 2021.
 We are aiming to balance our financial stability (which improves with a larger student body) with maintaining high student satisfaction and top quality outcomes.